ethereum-optimism/optimistic-specs/specs/guaranteed_gas_market.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## Deposits on L1

-L1 Deposits are augmented with the following fields:

-- `guaranteedGas`
-- `gasPrice`
-- `additionalGas`

-`guaranteedGas` and `additionalGas` must fit into a 64 bit unsigned integer.
-`gasPrice` must fit into a 256 bit unsigned integer.

-### Guaranteed Gas
+Deposited transactions (TODO: LINK) are transactions on L2 that are initiated on L1.
+The gas that they use on L2 is bought on L1 via a gas burn or a direct payment.
+We maintain a fee market and hard cap on the amount of gas provided to all deposits in a single L1 block.

+The gas provided to deposited transactions is sometimes called "guaranteed gas".
+The gas provided to deposited transactions is unqiue in the regards that it is not refundable as it is sometimes paid for with a gas burn and there may not be any ETH to refund to it.

-The **guaranteed gas** is composed of a gas stipend and any additional guaranteed gas the user would like to buy on L1.
+The **guaranteed gas** is composed of a gas stipend, and of any guaranteed gas the user would like to purchase (on L1) on top of that.

+## Gas Stipend

+Because there is some cost to submitting the transaction and updating the basefee, we provide transactions with a small amount of free gas.

-If the user requests more `guaranteedGas` than the `gasStipend`, that gas will be bought with L1 Eth via a gas burn or by buying it directly.
+If the user requests more `guaranteedGas` than the `gasStipend`, that gas will be bought with L1 ETH via a gas burn or by buying it directly.
 It is not refundable if the transaction uses less gas than the gas limit.

-### Gas Stipend

 Can also provide a stipend to the guaranteed gas of every transaction.
 The stipend is bought with gas that was spent executing the deposit logic;